Inaugurating a Year of Grace

 - Supporting a remote working environment,

 - Adding 4 hours of paid leave per week for self-care;

-- Reimbursing up to $100 for each employee’s home office expenses that may include cell; phone, internet, utilities, etc;
+- Reimbursing up to $100 a month for each employee’s home office expenses that may include cell; phone, internet, utilities, etc;

 - Closed the office for a full week in August and again in December;

 - Added Juneteenth as a day of paid leave for service and reflection; and